 A: After treatment, maximum results are achieved and retainer shaping lenses are worn to stabilize and maintain the new corneal shape.
 Failure to wear the shaping lens on an ongoing basis will result in a return to the pre-existing prescription.

 Q: What are the risks of wearing lenses overnight?

-A: The complications of wearing contact lenses include corneal ingrowth of vessels, ulcers, and abrasions.
-The risks associated with wearing contact lenses overnight are higher than wearing contact lenses only while awake.
-Contact lenses cannot become lost behind the eye (this is anatomically impossible) and it is rare for ortho-k shaping lenses to become decentered from the cornea.
+A: The risk of infection associated with wearing contact lenses overnight are similar to that of wearing contact lenses only while awake.
+However with the right cleaning regimen, that risk can be minimized.
+These contact lenses cannot become lost behind the eye and it is rare for ortho-k shaping lenses to become decentered from the cornea.

 Q: How long does it take for the process to stabilize and provide functional vision for the whole day?

 A: It generally requires four to seven consecutive nights of wearing the shaping lenses to achieve the desired result.
 It may take somewhat longer for those with higher degrees of nearsightedness.